manheicatherine/Northcoder-course/challenges/challenges.md

 ### Instructions

-1. Check you `cd` into the root of this repository. _Hint: if you use the command `pwd` in your terminal the path returned should end in `JavaScript-Precourse`._
+1. Check you `cd` into the root of this repository. _Hint: if you use the command `pwd` in your terminal the path returned should end in `precourse-javascript`._

 2. Run `npm install` in your terminal.
 Don't worry about any 'vulnerabilities' messages you might see e.g. `2 moderate severity vulnerabilities`.
 There's **no need** to run `npm audit fix` like the terminal might suggest.